 A radical leftist who stormed to power opposing austerity, only to become the prime minister who implemented the very measures he denounced.

-Alexis Tsipras arrived on Greece's political stage as a firebrand, a charismatic young leader who channeled the nation's fury over economic crisis and punishing bailout terms.
-Leading the Syriza coalition, he promised to tear up the rulebook and restore dignity.
-His victory in 2015 felt like a political earthquake, a direct challenge to the European establishment.
-The reality of governance, however, proved to be a brutal teacher.
-Faced with the threat of a catastrophic exit from the Eurozone, Tsipras performed a dramatic U-turn, agreeing to a stringent new bailout package that demanded deep austerity.
-His tenure became a case study in the collision between ideological purity and hard geopolitical and economic constraints.
-Though he later returned to opposition, his premiership left an indelible mark, fundamentally reshaping Greece's political landscape and the debate over sovereignty in modern Europe.
+Alexis Tsipras won Greece's 2015 election as a firebrand promising to tear up bailout terms.
+Leading the Syriza coalition, he channeled the nation's fury over economic crisis.
+Faced with a catastrophic exit from the Eurozone, he performed a dramatic U-turn, agreeing to a stringent new bailout package demanding deep austerity.
+His tenure became a case study in the collision between ideological purity and hard economic constraints.
+He later returned to opposition.
+His premiership fundamentally reshaped Greece's political landscape and the debate over sovereignty in modern Europe.

 1965–1980